Pilotcore Insights

 EBS volumes attach to Amazon Elastic Compute Cloud (EC2) instances for transaction-heavy workloads that scale.
 Large enterprise apps may use EBS to store self-managed relational and NoSQL databases.
 They may then run big data analytics engines against this information that work at lightning speed.

-Amazon offers six types of volume to suit any budget and performance specification.
+Amazon provides six types of volume to suit any budget and performance specification.
 They come in either SSD or HDD flavours.
 Each can be fine-tuned, and the volume size increased without disrupting the overall service.

 But what exactly is block storage, and what are the benefits it brings?